TimeLineAnnotator/desktop/README.md

 ## Website

 A minimal website is at www.timelineannotator.com.
-In the near future it will feature more information, documentation and examples of TiLiA usage.
+A new and much improved is at https://tilia-ad98d.web.app/, still in the proof of concept stage.

 ## License